Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Experiment Design

+where the support of the true solution was $S$ and the recovered support of $\hat{\vectx}$ was $\hat{S}$.
 A value of PE $=0$ indicates that the ground truth and recovered supports are the same, whereas PE $=1$ indicates no overlap between supports.
-Averaging the PE over multiple trials (i.e. 1,000 trials) gives us the empirical probability of making errors in the support.
-We calculate and report the average values of MSE and PE.
-In the Experiment Results section we use MSE and PE to indicate the averaged values.
+Averaging the PE over multiple trials gives the empirical probability of making errors in the recovered support.
+The averaged values of NMSE and PE over 1,000 simulations and for each experiment are reported in the Experiment Results section.